erawn/Digital-Workshop-For-Artists-2020/README.md

 can use in their own work and in future classes.

 Class Layout
 Due to the now online nature of the class, meeting times will be shortened to ~20min to focus on a short discussion of reading and a presentation of students' work so far.
 Therefore, most of the work will be up to you to complete whenever you'd like.
-The projects are designed to be very open-ended and students are always allowed to go in different directions.
+The projects are designed to be very open-ended prompts to guide your exploration.

 Through the week, support will be given in two ways.
 First, there is a large bank of resources, tutorials, and examples already on this site.
 If you're looking for ideas or looking for ways to extend your code, this is a good place to start.
 Second, we'll have a class Slack where everyone can post questions.
 Before asking a question, be sure to check if your question has already been asked!